intel/userspace-cni-network-plugin/README.md

 * build test containers and update them in case that new commit is detected
 * execute unit tests
 * calculate code coverage
-* cleanup unit test container images and generated docker files
+* clean-up unit test container images and generated docker files

 Targets for container building, unit testing and code coverage calculation are prepared in three different versions to be executed at: